davidmalcolm/texi2rst/output/specifying-attributes-of-variables.rst

   class itself is instantiated.

 vector_size (``bytes``)
-  ``vector_size`` variable attribute
-  This attribute specifies the vector size for the variable, measured in bytes.
+  ``vector_size`` variable attributeThis attribute specifies the vector size for the variable, measured in bytes.
 For example, the declaration:

   .. code-block:: c++